-WINE ISLAND, EAST ISLAND, WHISKEY ISLAND AND RAC-COON ISLAND
+WINE ISLAND, EAST ISLAND, TRINITY ISLAND, WHISKEY ISLAND AND RACCOON ISLAND

-- Public access by any means to the exposed land areas, wetlands, and interior waterways of these islands is prohibited without a permit. - Disturbing, injuring, or collecting flora, fauna, or other property is prohibited without a permit. - Boat traffic is allowed adjacent to the islands in open water (Gulf and bays). - Boat traffic is prohibited in waterways extending into the interior of the islands or within any land-locked open waters or wetlands of the islands. - Fishing from boats along the shore and wade fishing in the surf areas of the islands is allowed. - Littering is prohibited.
+- Public access by any means to the exposed land areas, wetlands and interior waterways of these islands is prohibited. - Disturbing, injuring, collecting, or attempting to disturb, injure, or collect any flora, fauna, or other property is prohibited without a permit. - Boat traffic is allowed adjacent to the islands in the open waters of the Gulf and bays.